 I liked the positive explorations of sex and love.
 I thought Juliet switched love interests quite quickly but I liked how she explores the different forms of relationships.
 Juliet gets to navigate all the wonderful and messy bits of affection, attraction and first relationships.

 On a random note, Octavia E. Butler is a touchstone writer in the American science fiction community, so I loved chapter 9 ,which was called: ‘Ain’t No Party like an Octavia Butler Writer’s Workshop.’
 Juliet’s bemusement over her parents’ devotion to Star Trek made her cautious of scifi in that workshop.
 I adore speculative fiction as readers of the blog know, so I would totally read Juliet’s scifi short story experiment.

-I don’t identify as part of the LGBTQIA community but I loved the coming of age arc in Juliet Takes a Breath.
+I don’t identify as part of the same communities as Juliet but I loved the coming of age arc in Juliet Takes a Breath.
 I hope it will reach many readers – especially readers who are looking for books with charming lesbian heroines and a wider lens on Intersectional Feminism.